 Safeguarding the privacy of our community of buyers and sellers has always been core to how we do things here at Etsy.
 Here’s a summary of the changes we’ve made:

-- We've updated privacy features and options for EU members, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
-EU members can access these new features under You > Account settings > Privacy on web and mobile web.
+- We’ve updated privacy features, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
+EU members can access these new features under Your account > Account settings > Privacy on web, mobile web, and on the Etsy buying apps.

-- Buyers can download public profile data (bio, profile image URL, purchases, Conversations, etc) under You > Account settings > Privacy.
+- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Messages, etc.) under Your account > Account settings > Privacy.

-- EU sellers have greater access and portability for their shop data (financial information, shop address, active listings, etc).
-To download this, go to Shop Manager > Settings > Options > Download Data.
+- Sellers can download their shop data (financial information, shop address, active listings, etc) from Your account > Shop Manager > Settings > Options > Download Data.

 We’ll continue to review and update site features to address privacy requirements such as GDPR to give you more control over your information, as well as transparency into Etsy’s privacy practices.